 - The surgeon then uses the excimer laser to reshape your cornea.
 This step takes less than a minute per eye.

 - After the laser finishes, the surgeon places a soft contact lens on the cornea to act as a bandage.
 Since your epithelium needs time to grow back, the contact lens protects your cornea and helps with discomfort during the healing process.

 - The surgeon will also prescribe medication and lubricating drops to use over the next few weeks.

 - You will need to arrange a ride home.

 - You will experience the most discomfort the first few days after PRK surgery.
 During this time, you may also experience light sensitivity, halos around lights, and blurry vision.
 Many patients choose to take a few days off work for this reason.
 You will also want to avoid driving for about a week.

-- Around day five, most patients are feeling better, and their vision is much clearer.
-The surgeon removes the contact lens around this time.
+- Around day five, most patients are feeling better, and experience clear vision.
+The surgeon removes the bandage contact lens around this time.

 - After about a week, you can resume most normal daily activities.
 Though you are mostly recovered by this time, the vision takes at least a month to stabilize.
 You may need 3 to 6 months to be fully stable.